Heegaard Floer homology and integer surgeries on links: Hyperboxes of Heegaard diagrams

 \begin {lemma} Let $\Hyper$ and $\Hyper'$ be two hyperboxes of strongly equivalent Heegaard diagrams representing the same oriented link $\orL \subset Y$, and having the same dimension.
 Then:

 (a) The hyperboxes $\Hyper$ and $\Hyper'$ can be related by a sequence of hyperbox Heegaard moves.

-(b) If, moreover, the diagrams in $\Hyper$ are basic in the sense of Definition~\ref{def:hbasic}, the diagrams in $\Hyper'$ are maximally colored, and if each link component $L_i \subseteq L$ corresponds to the same color $i$ in both $\he$ and $\he'$, then $\Hyper'$ can be obtained from $\Hyper$ using a sequence of hyperbox Heegaard moves that does not involve any index zero/three (free or link) destabilization or coloring change. \end {lemma}
+(b) Suppose further that the diagrams in $\Hyper$ are link-minimal, and the diagrams in $\Hyper'$ have $m$ basepoints of type $z$, and therefore $m-\ell$ subsidiary $w$ basepoints, as in Proposition~\ref{prop:RefinedMoves}.
+(We choose the same basepoints to be subsidiary in all the diagrams in $\Hyper'$.)
+Then, $\Hyper'$ can be obtained from $\Hyper$ using a sequence of hyperbox Heegaard moves that includes exactly $m-\ell$ index zero/three link stabilizations, with each of these stabilizations introducing a subsidiary basepoint. \end {lemma}

-\begin {proof} For part (a), use 3-manifold isotopies, stabilizations, destabilizations, and coloring changes to transform the hyperboxes into two new ones that have the same underlying colored Heegaard surface $(\Sigma, \ws, \zs, \tau)$.
+\begin {proof} For part (a), use 3-manifold isotopies, stabilizations, and destabilizations to transform the hyperboxes into two new ones that have the same underlying Heegaard surface $(\Sigma, \ws, \zs)$.
 After a few more index one/two stabilizations as in \cite[Lemma 2.4]{MOS}, we can also arrange so that the $\alpha$ curves in $\Hyper$ are strongly equivalent to the $\alpha$ curves in $\Hyper'$, and the $\beta$ curves in $\Hyper$ are strongly equivalent to the $\beta$ curves in $\Hyper'$.
 We can then use elementary enlargements to arrange so that the hyperboxes $\Hyper$ and $\Hyper'$ have the same size and bipartition maps.
 Using the winding procedure from \cite[Section 5]{HolDisk}, we can find a sequence of empty hyperboxes (of the same size and with the same bipartition maps) that interpolate between the two: $\Hyper=\Hyper^0, \Hyper^1, \dots, \Hyper^p = \Hyper'$ such that each pair $(\Hyper^{j-1}, \Hyper^{j})$ forms an empty hyperbox of one dimension bigger (satisfying the required admissibility conditions).
 We then choose arbitrary fillings of the intermediate hyperboxes $\Hyper^j$, see Lemma~\ref{lemma:filling}, as well as arbitrary global shifts between $\Hyper^{j-1}$ and $\Hyper^j$, for $j=1, \dots, p$.
 The result is a sequence of global shifts relating $\Hyper$ and $\Hyper'$.